 Reportable Transaction Disclosure Statement.
-Pursuant to U.S. Treasury regulations, any taxpayer who has participated in a "reportable transaction" and who is required to file a U.S. federal income tax return must generally attach a disclosure statement disclosing such taxpayer's participation in the reportable transaction to the taxpayer's tax return for each taxable year in which the taxpayer participated in the reportable transaction.
+Pursuant to Treasury regulations, any taxpayer who has participated in a "reportable transaction" and who is required to file a U.S. federal income tax return must generally attach a disclosure statement disclosing such taxpayer's participation in the reportable transaction to the taxpayer's tax return for each taxable year in which the taxpayer participated in the reportable transaction.
 Reportable transactions include transactions that produce a foreign exchange loss of at least \$50,000, for taxpayers that are individuals or trusts, or higher amounts, for certain other non-individual taxpayers.
-Holders of foreign exchange notes may be required to report on IRS Form 8886 any sale, retirement or other taxable disposition of foreign exchange notes if such holders recognize a foreign exchange loss that exceeds the threshold amounts for that holder.
+If a holder of foreign exchange notes recognizes a foreign exchange loss that exceeds the threshold amounts for that holder, he or she might be required to report such loss on IRS form 8886.
 Holders are strongly encouraged to consult with their own tax advisors concerning the implications of the reportable transaction disclosure requirements in light of their particular circumstances.